AI/ML

 The Impact

 Since launching Auto-Trace, we’ve seen a significant shift in how our clients approach investigations.
 Auto-Trace evolved through multiple phases of prototyping and iteration, tested with investigators at every step.
-The feature quickly became the go-to starting point for both new and experienced analysts, saving hours of manual work and helping teams focus on what matters most.
+The feature quickly became the go-to starting point for both new and experienced investigators, saving hours of manual work and helping teams focus on what matters most.

-1. Investigation Time Reduced by 85%
+Investigation Time Reduced by 85%

 Auto-Trace provides us with real time-saving functionality.
 I have compared this to some live jobs here.
 It recreated investigations in 10 minutes when it took the investigating officer hours to complete using other tracing software.